 Honey Garlic Chicken

-- Black pepper: Adds gentle warmth and balances the sweetness.
+- Black pepper: Adds mild heat to balance the sweetness.

-- Cornstarch: Creates a light coating that helps the chicken brown and gives the sauce cling.
+- Cornstarch: Light coating that helps the chicken crisp and gives the sauce something to grip.

-- Rice vinegar: Cuts through the sweetness and keeps the sauce lively.
+- Rice vinegar: Cuts the sweetness and keeps the sauce balanced.

-- Chicken broth: Loosens the sauce so it can simmer around the chicken.
+- Chicken broth: Loosens the sauce so it can simmer and reduce properly.

-- Red pepper flakes: Adds a light kick that keeps the glaze from tasting flat.
+- Red pepper flakes: Adds a subtle heat that rounds everything out.

-- Sesame seeds: Adds a subtle nutty finish and visual contrast.
+- Sesame seeds: Light nutty garnish for contrast.

 Kitchen Equipment